 Missing him more than anything is a bittersweet part of being in love.
-You can’t be with your boyfriend, yet you can’t stop thinking about him – and you miss him so much it hurts.
+You can’t be with your boyfriend or husband, and you can’t stop thinking about him – and you miss him so much it hurts.
 These five healthy, uplifting tips for coping with loneliness and longing will help you get through the sad, depressing bouts of missing him.
-These tips will also help you cope with a breakup or divorce, which is what one of my She Blossoms readers asked about…
+These tips will also help you through a breakup or divorce, which is what one of my She Blossoms readers asked about…

 “My ex-husband isn’t good for me, but I miss him so much,” said Sally on What to Remember When You Miss Your Husband.
 “I wish we were back together even though I know he’s not a healthy man.
 How do I cope when I miss him so much?
 I want to be healthy, it’s so important to me to get back to myself.
 But I don’t know how.”

 Inspired by Sally’s comment, I gathered five tips for coping when you miss your boyfriend or husband.
 You’ll find these ideas helpful – whether you’re coping with a breakup, temporary separation, or long distance relationship.

 On When Your Boyfriend Doesn’t Want You Anymore Mel says, “I’m going through withdrawal pains, the same as someone in an addiction.
 I miss him so much!
 I hate myself for wanting him and loving him, even though he strung me along with promises of our future.
 This wound is so fresh and hurts so bad.
 This article helped, especially reading people’s stories.
 It was also enlightening to find that many of these bad partners we obsess over or who lie and cheat have narcissistic personality disorder.”

 Reading the comments section below is a great way to cope with loneliness and even depression after a breakup.
 You’ll see you’re not alone – and you may even find healthy ways to cope when you miss him.

 When You Miss Him So Much It Hurts: 5 Ways to Cope